-This study found an association between tumor-absorbed dose and local response.
+In this study, an association of tumor absorbed dose with (local) response was found.
 Moreover, a patient-level metabolic response was associated with a significant increase in overall survival.
-Personalized dosimetry has the potential to improve outcome in radioembolization, as has been well established for external-beam radiotherapy.
+Personalized dosimetry has the potential for improved outcome in radioembolization, as has been well-established for external beam radiotherapy.